-Subscribe to my YouTube Channel, KJ's Music Talk for a wide-ranging collection of interviews conducted with legendary musicians and a few newcomers to the scene.
+Subscribe to my YouTube Channel, KJ's Music Talk for a wide-ranging collection of interviews with legendary musicians and newcomers to the scene.
 There's something for everyone, search for your favorites, check back often for new features.
 Click below on the artist's name for the video, or click the channel's icon here.
 Enjoy!

 Five clips total, watch 'em all!